 For only the cost of a coffee (don’t be cheap – support your establishment and buy something!) you can basically sit at a table and have free internet for the day.

 Although I didn’t have very much direct interaction with anyone, in particular, I enjoyed working around other people who were doing the same thing as me.

 Join a local meet-up or start your own freelancing group

-Instead I researched other similar-ish type bloggers in my area.
-I ended up reaching out to a couple bloggers to see if they wanted to grab a bite and talk blogs.
-It was really fun to brainstorm together as a group, ask each other questions and make new friends!
+Instead, I researched other similar-ish type bloggers in my area.
+I ended up reaching out to a couple of bloggers to see if they wanted to grab a bite and talk blogs.
+It was really fun to brainstorm together as a group, ask each other questions, and make new friends!

 Attend a workshop or local conference

 My local library and college are always hosting events that are free or cost a low fee.

 Even a few local retailers in my area provide classes and learning workshops after hours.
 These are great ways to connect with others who share a similar interest.